ETG: Clean Energy

 ETG's advisory and professional services entities continue to advise national governments and advise and partner with major state-owned and global corporations regarding LNG and transportation strategy, economics, project development, and commercial negotiation.

 LPG is an extremely clean, compact, portable fuel with thousands of applications.

-ETG has partnered with Kosan Crisplant and IFU, the Danish international aid agency, and other international organizations, with support from the World LP Gas Association (WLPGA), the World Bank and Global Alliance for Clean Cookstoves, to research and develop large scale, commercially sustainable, clean energy access solutions for a large portion of the nearly 3 billion energy-poor persons in the developing world.
+ETG is a founding partner, with Kosan Crisplant and IFU, the Danish international aid agency, with support from the World LP Gas Association (WLPGA), the World Bank and Global Alliance for Clean Cookstoves, of the Global LPG Partnership, a public-private partnership of governments, international organizations and impact investor groups that researches and develops large scale, commercially sustainable, clean energy supply and access solutions for a large portion of the nearly 3 billion energy-poor persons in the developing world.
 LPG has the potential to significantly improve these families' health and quality of life, cut unproductive labor time devoted to fuel gathering, and avoid significant deforestation and forest degradation, were LPG widely used in place of traditional indoor fuels such as wood and charcoal.
 This global LPG initiative is being coordinated with the United Nations Secretary General's High-Level Group on Sustainable Energy for All.

 ETG, with its partner UGI Corp., the largest US LPG company, has invested in and developed a leading East China LPG distribution company since the late 1990s as a platform for organic and M&A growth in this important part of the regional and national Chinese economy.

 ETG is a member of the Industry Council of the WLPGA.
 ETG's Chairman, Kimball Chen, is the President of the WLPGA board of directors.